richlamdev/misc/README.md

-# misc
-misc config files or commands
+# misc config files or commands